Brian Anderson Player Props: Brewers vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.96 team ERA ranks 27th across all MLB pitching staffs.
+- The Reds have a 5.04 team ERA that ranks 27th among all MLB pitching staffs.

-- The Reds rank 21st in baseball in home runs given up (70 total, 1.2 per game).
+- Reds pitchers combine to allow 72 total home runs at a clip of 1.2 per game (to rank 21st in the league).

-- Ashcraft (3-3) gets the starting nod for the Reds in his 12th start of the season.
-He has a 5.55 ERA in 58 1/3 innings pitched, with 47 strikeouts.
+- Lively gets the start for the Reds, his fourth of the season.
+He is 3-2 with a 1.99 ERA and 24 strikeouts in 22 2/3 innings pitched.

-- In his last outing on Sunday against the Chicago Cubs, the righty threw five innings, giving up three earned runs while surrendering five hits.
+- His last time out came on Tuesday against the Boston Red Sox, when the right-hander threw 5 2/3 scoreless innings while allowing four hits.

+- In five games this season, the 31-year-old has a 1.99 ERA and 9.5 strikeouts per nine innings, while giving up a batting average of .193 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.